-Advocacy

-Advocacy for the SE2050 commitment is a crucial part of making industry-wide changes to reduce embodied carbon.
+Advocacy and Knowledge Sharing Advocacy for the SE2050 commitment is a crucial part of making industry-wide changes to reduce embodied carbon.
 Beyond sharing embodied carbon knowledge with our architecture colleagues, we plan to share our commitment to SE2050, and the greater impact our industry has on embodied carbon reductions, through several external media.

-Advocacy in Media

-Over the next year, we will strive to leverage our Instagram account to share at least three posts that discuss the embodied carbon reduction strategies used on a project or the overall embodied carbon within structural materials to educate and promote the SE 2050 initiative.
+WashU Jeffery T. Fort Neuroscience Research Building - St. Louis, MO Advocacy in Media Over the next year, we will strive to leverage our Instagram account and other social media platforms to share at least three posts that discuss the embodied carbon reduction strategies used on a project or the overall embodied carbon within structural materials to educate and promote the SE 2050 initiative.
 In addition to educating colleagues through our internal intranet (MOXIE), we will use CannonDesign's external website to share knowledge on embodied carbon reduction strategies with our clients, our A/E/C partners, and the public.
 At the beginning of 2022 we announced our commitment to SE 2050 and provided a link to our first Embodied Carbon Action plan.
-An updated link to our 2024 Embodied Carbon Action plan will also be included for the public to view our next detailed commitment plan.

-LCA Documentation

-We plan to develop a short LCA report after each database submission that documents the projects GWP, the reduction strategies used, and quantity of materials used in an easy-tounderstand layout to supplement our structural project spotlight documents.
+An updated link to our 2025 Embodied Carbon Action plan will also be included for the public to view our next detailed commitment plan.
+LCA Documentation We plan to develop a short LCA report after each database submission that documents the projects GWP, the reduction strategies used, and quantity of materials used in an easy-to-understand layout to supplement our structural project spotlight documents.
 This report will help highlight embodied carbon reduction strategies and lessons learned for the specific project type and requirements which will help inform sustainable decisions on future projects of similar program or scale.